 - More than 1 standard deviation below class average: 6

-points.
-Late assignments are not eligible for this.
+Late assignments are not eligible for extra credit.

 - the top three scores will receive 3 points extra